PCdurham/SEE_ICE/README.md

 * Numpy
 * Matplotlib

-We used the [Anaconda distribution](https://www.anaconda.com/products/individual) of Python 3 (written in version 3.7) which installs all the needed libraries except tensorflow.
+We used the [Anaconda distribution](https://www.anaconda.com/products/individual) of Python 3 (written in version 3.7) which installs all the required libraries except tensorflow.

 ## Application
 ### Training VGG16 Convolutional Neural Networks